unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-outgoing-comms.md

 ### Choosing a VPN provider

-Selecting the right VPN provider depends on your priorities - speed, privacy, ease of use, and support.
-The following providers are well-supported by Unraid and offer strong WireGuard integration:
+Selecting the right %%VPN|vpn-tunnel%% provider depends on your priorities - speed, privacy, ease of use, and support.
+The following providers are well-supported by Unraid and offer strong %%WireGuard|wireguard%% integration:

 | Provider       | Best for                | Key features                               | Support in Unraid | Notes                       |
 |----------------|-------------------------|--------------------------------------------|-------------------|-----------------------------|